Skip to content

 Folic acid fact sheet, daily requirement and more

-Want to know more about folic acid or vitamin B9?
-Here you can find the most important information on the water-soluble vitamin B9, also known as folate or folic acid.
+You want to know more about folic acid or vitamin B9?
+Here's the most important information about the water-soluble vitamin B9, which is also called folate or folic acid.

-We start with a brief profile and continue with the optimum intake, recommended daily requirement, function, risk of overdose or deficiency, through to the best sources of B9 and food supplements.
-Finally, there is information on what to consider when eating a plant-based diet with regard to vitamin B9.
+We start with a brief profile, continue with the optimal intake, recommended daily requirement, function, risk of overdose or deficiency, to the best B9 sources and supplements.
+Finally, there is information on what to look for in a plant-based diet with regard to vitamin B9.

 Here is in advance a short Overview for you: